anteater/anteater/README.md

 Description
 -----------

-Anteater is an open framework using standard regular expression to ensure unwanted strings, filenames, binaries, depreciated functions or staging enviroment code / credentials etc, are not included in any patch or Pull request to any of your git repositories.
+Anteater is an open framework that uses standard regular expression that we all know (and love?) to ensure unwanted strings, filenames, binaries, depreciated functions or staging enviroment code / credentials etc, are not included in any patch or Pull request to any of your git repositories.

 You tell anteater exactly what you don't want to get merged, and anteater looks after the rest.

+If anteater finds something, it exits with a non-zero code, which in turn fails the build of all of the typical CI tools used.
+Any false positives are easily negated by using the RegExp framework to cancel out the false match.

 With a few simple steps it can be easily implemented into a CI / CD workflow with tooling such as [Travis CI]()https://travis-ci.org/, [CircleCI](https://circleci.com/), [Gitlab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/) and [Jenkins](https://jenkins.io/).